 STUDENT SECTION EMPLOYER SECTION 2.
 Last Name, First Name Verify the information in the Student Section .
 Complete all items requested in this section.
 Any incorrect or blank items may delay reimbursement.
-3. Social Security Number Submit the time sheet to the student's college within 15 days from the end of the current pay period to prevent Name of College delay or denial of reimbursement.
+3. Social Security Number Name of College Submit the time sheet to the student's college within 15 days from the end of the current pay period to prevent delay or denial of reimbursement. delay of demar of fermodiscinent.
 4. Job Title 11.
 Hourly rate of pay: \$ 5.
-First day hours were worked:Month/Day/Year 12.
-Gross compensation: \$ 13.
-FICA: \$ 6.
-Last day hours were worked: Month/Day/Year (Social Security & Medicare) Month/Day/Year 14.
+First day hours were worked: 12.
+Gross compensation: \$ First day hours were worked: Month/Day/Year Lost day hours were worked: 13.
+FICA: \$ (Social Security & Medicare) 0.
+Last day hours were worked: Month/Day/Year 14.
 Other deductions: \$ 7.
 Record of hours worked: 15.
 Net earnings: \$ 01 16 16.
-02 17 Name of Business or Organization 03 18 17 04 19 Employer Identification Number (EIN) Suffix 05 20 "This time sheet is a true and correct statement of 06 21 the time worked by this student.
-The student has completed the assignment satisfactorily, continues 07 22 to have State Work Study eligibility, and has been 08 23 paid by check or direct deposit the amount of net earnings as shown.
-I hereby certify, under penalty 09 24 of perjury under the laws of the state of 10 25 Washington, the foregoing is true and correct."
-11 26 18.
-12 27 Supervisor's Signature 13 28 14 29 Supervisor's Name 15 30 19 31 Date Signed (on or after student's last day worked) College Section 8.
-Total hours worked: "I hereby certify this time sheet is a true and correct 20.
-Date received by college: statement of the hours I worked, and that I have State Work Study eligibility to cover my gross earnings."
-21. Authorized by: work study engionity to cover my gross curmings.
+02 17 Name of Business or Organization 03 18 17.
+04 19 Employer Identification Number (EIN) Suffix 05 20 "This time sheet is a true and correct statement of 06 21 the time worked by this student.
+The student has completed the assignment satisfactorily, continues 07 22 to have State Work Study eligibility, and has been 08 23 paid by check or direct deposit the amount of net 09 24 earnings as shown.
+I hereby certify, under penalty of perjury under the laws of the state of 10 25 Washington, the foregoing is true and correct."
+11 26 10 18.
+Supervisor's Signature 13 28 14 29 Supervisor's Name 19 15 30 31 .
+Date Signed (on or after student's last day worked) 8.
+Total hours worked: COLLEGE SECTION "I hereby certify this time sheet is a true and correct 20.
+Date received by college: statement of the hours I worked, and that I have State 21.
+Authorized by: Work Study eligibility to cover my gross earnings."
 22. Institution code: 9.
-Student's Signature 23.
-Position number: 1.0 24.
-Reimbursement rate: 10.
-Date Signed (on or after last day worked) 25.
-Reimbursement amount: \$
+23. Position number: Student's Signature 24.
+Reimbursement rate: 10 Date Signed (on or after last day worked) 25.
+Reimbursement amount: \$ Date Signed (on or uper usi day worked) 25.
+Remoursement amount. \$\psi\$